 As an offensive Futsal player, there are no walls to save errant passes.
 There are no walls to stop long balls.
 There are no walls to rebound errant shots.
 There are no walls against which to pin the ball or your opponent.
 There are no walls to help you if you lack the feinting skills to beat a defender.
 There are no walls to save you if your teammates are not moving into space to support you.
 In general, you must control the ball, use proper touch and technique, use correct pace, send accurate service, and truly work dynamic combinations.

 As a Futsal defender, you can 'face up' on an oncoming player just like in outdoor soccer (there is no wall pass to beat you).
 You can let errant passes go out of bounds to win the ball (the proper result of your opponent's faux pas).
 Goalies and defenders can concentrate on proper shot blocking angles.
 You do not need to worry about long overhead balls, which should go out of bounds.
 You can drive an oncoming player into the side to break up break-a ways or outnumbered breaks.
 In general, you can practice and perfect the defensive techniques, which apply to outdoor soccer.
 You don't waste time working on defending against phantom players (i.e. walls).

-Our student athletes practice three to four times per week and are encouraged to attend our optional camps, clinics and training sessions.
+Our student athletes practice two to three times per week and are encouraged to attend our optional camps, clinics and training sessions.

-Weekday practices will be held in NC at Currituck HS .
-We are currently trying to secure one more location within the points of Elizabeth City, Currituck and Point Harbor.
+Weekday practices will be held in NC Monday's and Wednesday's .
+We are currently trying to secure locations within the Manteo town of Manteo.